 We also made two fixes to the Mac version of GNOME 1.3.9, one for loading in files with long file names and another for loading in very large ASCII data files.

-To learn about changes and additions made to GNOME over the years, see the GNOME Development History.
+To learn about other changes and additions made to GNOME over the years, see the GNOME Development History.

 A helpful addition to the GNOME Toolbox is the GNOME Online Oceanographic Data Server, or GOODS.
 GOODS is an online tool that helps GNOME users access base maps and publicly available ocean currents and winds from various models and data sources.
 You can then download the files in a format that can be read directly into GNOME (e.g., map files in BNA format; current and wind files in netCDF).

 Visit the public GOODS site: http://gnome.orr.noaa.gov/goods.

 GOODS is still under active development and we’re interested in your feedback.
 Please contact us with your questions, comments, or suggestions for GOODS.

 Next Generation GNOME

 ERD is now in the process of developing the next generation of GNOME.
 This version will provide a number of new features, as well as a library of code that can be used by researchers for batch processing, integration with other models, etc.